 Fill out the Web Form Name and Web Form Page Heading.

-Ticking the Contact Form option enables the Contact Fields tab in the Web Form Builder step.
+Ticking the Save form to contact option enables the Contact Fields tab in the Web Form Builder step.
 Filling out of Contact Form fields will link form records to users within your system.
 Note: If this is a Subscription Form then the Contact Form field will be set automatically.

 Fill in the Description field with any instructions or other information.
 Note: You are also able to populate other media items, hyperlinks, and pictures within this section.